What is Matcha Powder and Should We Be Consuming It?

 a dash of cinnamon

 Bring coconut milk and water to a simmer on the stove.
 Add in cinnamon and matcha powder and stir for 1 minute.
-Add remaining ingredients to a blender or blender ball mixing cup.
+Add remaining ingredients to a blender or blender ball mixing cup (I also use a hand held milk brother to stir mine when I don’t want to clean a blender).
 Pour the tea into the blender and mix together for 45 seconds-1 minute. *if using a blender ball cup, let the steam out after 15 seconds or it will become too pressurized...*